 |An advocacy journalist who reports on the intersection of faith, politics, and culture, Rose Marie Berger is a senior

-associate editor and poetry editor for Sojourners magazine and author of Who Killed Donte Manning?: The Story of an American Neighborhood.
+associate editor and poetry editor for Sojourners magazine.
 She

 has traveled in several conflict zones to report on peacemaking and